check-spelling/mongo/src/mongo/util/README.md

-# MongoDB Utilities and Primatives
+# MongoDB Utilities and Primitives

-This document provides a high-level overview of certain utilities and primatives used within the server.
+This document provides a high-level overview of certain utilities and primitives used within the server.
 This is a work in progress and more sections will be added gradually.

 ## Fail Points